KroyGit/tiny-gpu/README.md

 # Simulation

-tiny-gpu is setup to simulate the execution of both of the above kernels.
-Before simulating, you'll need to install [iverilog](https://steveicarus.github.io/iverilog/usage/installation.html) and [cocotb](https://docs.cocotb.org/en/stable/install.html):
+Tiny-GPU is setup to simulate the execution of the above kernels.

-- Install Verilog compilers with `brew install icarus-verilog` and `pip3 install cocotb`
-- Download the latest version of sv2v from https://github.com/zachjs/sv2v/releases, unzip it and put the binary in $PATH.
-- Run `mkdir build` in the root directory of this repository.

-Once you've installed the pre-requisites, you can run the kernel simulations with `make test_matadd` and `make test_matmul`.

-Executing the simulations will output a log file in `test/logs` with the initial data memory state, complete execution trace of the kernel, and final data memory state.

 If you look at the initial data memory state logged at the start of the logfile for each, you should see the two start matrices for the calculation, and in the final data memory at the end of the file you should also see the resultant matrix.